littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 4-global_variables

 Lists all environment variables in the current shell session.
 Uses the `env` command to display all environment variables in the format `VARIABLE=value`, one per line.

+### 5-local_variables

+Lists all local variables, environment variables, and functions in the current shell session.
+Uses the `set` command to display all shell variables (both local and environment) and functions in the format `VARIABLE=value`, one per line.